aidanmrli/rwm-pt-pytorch/README.md

 (Section 3.2.2) If non-identically distributed case: Run converge_target_density_case.py in the main folder.
 Similar to the above procedure, it includes an example of experiments at the end.

 ### To Run Double Exponential Proposal Distribution Examples
-(Section 4.2) Run double_exponential_proposal_distribution_example.py in the main folder.
-This file includes running the Metropolis algorithm, generating the trace plot and histogram, and the relationship between ESJD and acceptance rate.
-You can modify the values of the example at the end.
+(Section 4.1) Run double_exponential_proposal_distribution_example.py in the main folder.
+This file includes running the Metropolis algorithm, generating the trace plot and histogram, and the relationship between ESJD and acceptance rate with different proposal variances.
+You can modify the values of the example at the end to run different experiments.

 ### To Run Uniform Proposal Distribution Examples
-(Section 4.3) Run uniform_proposal_distribution.py in the main folder.
-This file includes running the Metropolis algorithm, generating the trace plot and histogram, and the relationship between ESJD and acceptance rate.
-You can modify the values of the example at the end.
+(Section 4.2) Run uniform_proposal_distribution.py in the main folder.
+This file includes running the Metropolis algorithm, generating the trace plot and histogram, and the relationship between ESJD and acceptance rate with different proposal variances.
+You can modify the values of the example at the end to run different experiments.

 ### To Run Inhomogeneous Target Distribution Examples
-(Section 4.5) Run inhomogeneous_target_distribution.py in the main folder.
+(Section 4.4) Run inhomogeneous_target_distribution.py in the main folder.
 This file includes running the Metropolis algorithm, generating the trace plot and histogram, and the relationship between ESJD and acceptance rate.
 You can comment or uncomment codes to have different target distributions and proposal distributions.

 ## Directory Structure
 General classes with their attributes and methods are in the interfaces folder.